 Migrating a Multisite

 If you’re migrating a WordPress Multisite network, there are a few things you’ll need to take into consideration.
-If you’ll be migrating a subdirectory multisite, you’ll need to contact Kinsta support to have them enable the necessary Nginx configuration for subdirectory multisite.
+If you’ll be migrating a subdirectory multisite, you’ll need to contact our Support team so they can enable the necessary Nginx configuration for subdirectory multisite.

 We also recommend reviewing the WordPress Duplicator plugin documentation for migrating WordPress Multisite.
 Other than the additional steps noted in Duplicator’s documentation, the steps below still apply.

 If your existing web hosting company has a way to create a full-site backup, go ahead and do that before proceeding with the migration.
 The migration process itself should not have any effect on your live site, but it doesn’t hurt to create a backup beforehand and backups are always a good idea.

 If your existing web hosting company does not have an option to create a full-site backup, then you can skip this step.

 Create the Site on Kinsta